SDB:AMD GPGPU

 Reference Guide about supported hardware is here, it is usually outdated and has mistakes.

 For AMD ROCm drivers you need support for PCIe atomics feature (PCIe 3.0 and newer).
 Some old CPUs and motherboards do not support PCIe atomics.
 AMD Ryzen family (including Athlon 200GE/300GE/3000G and newer) supports PCIe atomics.
 PCIe bridges and re-clockers also must support PCIe atomics to provide delivering this feature between CPU(s) and GPU(s).
-AMD AM3+ and older sockets lacks PCIe atomics.
+AMD AM3+ and older sockets lack PCIe atomics.

 To check compatibility use command (with GPU being installed)